nih-cfde/training-and-engagement/hackmd/AWS.md

 We will create a cloud computer - an "instance" - and then log in to it.

 **Log in at**: https://cfde-training-workshop.signin.aws.amazon.com/console

 Use your registration e-mail (see bottom of this page if you forgot!) and password `CFDErocks!`

+Put up a :hand: on Zoom when you've successfully logged in with the workshop user credentials.

 ### "Spinning up" instances